MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/protect-sensitive-messages-and-documents-by-using-irm-in-office.md

 As in Office 2007, Office 2010, and Office 2013, Office 2016 includes the option for users to apply individual rights to documents and messages, such as **Read** and **Change** in Word 2016, Excel 2016, PowerPoint 2016, and Visio 2016.
 In Outlook you can use the **Do Not Forward** option that allows you to confidently share email, granting only limited rights to the intended recipients of the message.
 You can also define custom rights policy templates for your organization that are deployed to clients automatically so they can be applied by users in one click.

 You create and manage rights policy templates by using the administration site on your RMS or AD RMS server.
 For information about how to create, configure, and post custom policy templates, see [AD RMS Rights Policy Templates Deployment Step-by-Step Guide](https://go.microsoft.com/fwlink/p/?LinkId=183068).
-For Exchange Server 2010 Outlook protection rules, see [Understanding Outlook Protection Rules](https://go.microsoft.com/fwlink/p/?LinkId=183067).

 The rights that you can include in permissions policy templates for Office 2016 are listed in the following sections.